 Think of plastisol ink like natural peanut butter.
 When it's been sitting for a while, it's stiffer than usual and may have a little bit of oil on top.
 When mixed well, it develops a nice, creamy texture.
 Inks work in a similar way.

 Over time, some chemistry in the ink will settle out a little bit.
 You’ll notice if it has settled when there’s liquid on top of your ink.
 Stirring the ink will help mix everything back together, warm it up, and make it ready for production.

-Pro tip: Ink will perform best around 80°F. Warm ink will always print better than cold ink.
+Pro Tip: Ink will perform best around 80°F. Warm ink will always print better than cold ink.
 Stirring your ink will start to warm it up, but the best way to warm your ink is to use the heat coming off the platen while you do your test prints.
 You'll feel the difference in the ink as you move it around.

 LONG VS. SHORT-BODIED INKS

 Not all inks are created the same.
 If you open two buckets of different brands of plastisol ink, you might notice they look different.
-There are two types of plastisol ink: long-bodied and short-bodied inks.
+There are two types of plastisol ink: long-bodied and short-bodied ink.
 Let’s go over the differences.

-Long-bodied inks are more likely to develop false body.
+Long-bodied inks are more likely to develop false bodies.
 They also have a greater tendency to drip or run off a spatula or squeegee.
 Because of this, long-bodied inks take longer to modulate before they’re ready to print.